We create arts animation with visual artists and the performing artsContact Us

 If you'd like to talk with us about how we can help please don't hesitate to get in touch!

-We worked closely with the visual artist Shirazeh Houshiary to produce the arts animation Veil for gallery and museum presentation.
+We worked closely with the visual artist Shirazeh Houshiary to produce the animated film A Cup and a Rose for gallery and museum presentation.

 We collaborated with Studio Wayne McGregor to produce performing arts animation for the Light Atlas dance performance.